-As previous papers on preference for redistribution and inequality aversion predict, the effect of inequality and its reduction is different in post-communist and in non-post-communist countries.
-Inequality has a somewhat stronger effect in Eastern Europe, whereas poorer members of societies, citizens of Eastern Europe and left-wing oriented individuals seem to be more affected by inequality reduction.
+Previous papers on preference for redistribution and inequality aversion predict that the effect of inequality and its reduction is different in post-communist and in non-post-communist countries.
+Our results show that income inequality is not a significant determinant of well-being in Western European countries, whereas its effect is strong in Eastern Europe.
+Political orientation and self-interest seems to moderate the effect the inequality reduction: poorer members of society and leftwing oriented individuals seem to be more affected by inequality reduction.

 Since we have simultaneously estimated the effects of inequality and its reduction, our results suggest that subjective well-being is influenced not only by the outcome (income inequality), but also by the procedure (redistribution) leading to the outcome.
 Individuals (especially the poor) may feel more protected because of higher level of inequality reduction by taxes and transfers; they may get the sense that the community will help them in hardship, irrespective of the actual inequality.
 We have listed three other hypotheses to explain this result.
 It is possible that it is not (or not only) actual but also perceived income inequality is associated with well-being.
 If perceived inequality is negatively correlated with extent of redistribution, then this relationship might be reflected in the positive coefficient on inequality reduction.
 A positive correlation between inequality reduction and the generosity of the welfare services provided by the state might mean that high level of our redistribution variable might capture low level of other dimensions of social inequality.
 This could increase life satisfaction.
 Finally, people may also feel themselves more generous because of a higher extent of inequality reduction, which may result emotional benefit for them.
-Further researches are PIERSEDONOT CITE OR DISTRIBI needed to verify or falsify these explanations.
+Further researches are needed to verify or falsify these explanations.